aviruch/WallHeatTransfer/README.md

 # External wall heat transfer
+A one-dimensional transient heat-conduction model using an implicit Crank–Nicolson-type finite-difference formulation

 ## Problem
 The wall of a cold room is exposed to solar radiation over a period of time.
 The wall is made of an insulating material with thermal conductivity of 0.038 W/m-K, specific heat capacity of 70 J/kg-K and density of 120 kg/m<sup>3</sup>.
 The wall can be considered as infinite in two -dimensions and finite along the thickness of 15 cm.
 Once the wall is exposed to radiation, the temperature across the wall starts increasing from a uniform initial value of 20˚C across thickness.